jpmtrabbold/input-props/README.md

 # input-props
-A React component that provides a two-way data-binding feel to your forms controlled by a mobx state.
+A React component that provides a two-way data-binding feel to your forms controlled by a MobX state.

+What?
+You don't use MobX?
+It is the best state management library for React hands down.
+Please take a look at this [example I wrote with MobX (hooks version) and Typescript](https://github.com/jpmtrabbold/react-hooks-mobx-typescript-todo-list/tree/master/todo-list/src/features), and imagine a entire codebase being written with that kind of simplicity and equal or better performance than any other state management library.
+It's just great.
+Anyway, coming back to InputProps...

 ## Installation